 - 2 – 12 years: 1 week for every year of employment (capped at 12 weeks’)

 So, in general, the longer an employee has been with a company, the longer their notice period will be.
+Some contracts may require a month’s notice, one month’s notice, or a month notice period, especially for certain roles or senior positions.
 All things considered, it’s best – for the business and your employees – to include notice periods in your company’s employment contracts and to make employees aware of the length when they first begin their employment.
+In some cases, a shorter notice period can be negotiated and agreed upon.
 It ensures everyone is on the same page and avoids any potential friction if they decide to seek employment elsewhere.

 Zero-hour contract workers